tweag/nickel/doc/manual/contracts.md

 different in nature: in the first one, the function `add_semi` respects its contract.
 Whenever `x` is a string, `add_semi` does return a string.
 Here, the **caller** (the user of the function) is to blame, and not the **callee** (the function).
 This is an important distinction.
-Say you wrote `add_semi` as a part of a library.
-A wrong call is a random user, somewhere, misusing `add_semi`.
+Say you wrote `add_semi` as part of a library.
+A wrong call is a random user of your library, somewhere, misusing `add_semi`.
 This is not your responsibility to fix, assuming the contract error messages are good enough to let users understand the issue quickly.

 The second example is the converse.
 The caller provides a string, as requested by the contract, but the function returns a number.
 The blame is on the